 While studying, international students may be allowed to work on campus, but they must report their earnings on their tax returns.

-9. Know the rules for off-campus employment
+16. Know the rules for off-campus employment (CPT/OPT)

 International students may also be able to work off campus, but there are strict rules governing this type of employment.

-12. You may be required to file a federal and state tax return
+17. You may be required to file a federal and state tax return

-International students may need to file a federal income tax return using Form 1040NR if they have US-source income, or Form 1040 if they are considered resident aliens.
+International students may need to file a federal income tax return using Form 1040NR if they have U.S.-source income, or Form 1040 if they are considered resident aliens.

 Whether or not international students should file a state tax return depends on the state they live in and the amount of their income.